 Micro Focus at a Protect 2017 conference today unveiled a revamped portfolio of security offerings that extends the capabilities of both the ArcSight technologies it gained from Hewlett-Packard Enterprise (HPE) and the NetIQ management tools it already owned.

-Travis Grandpre, director of product marketing for Micro Focus, says version 2.2 of ArcSight Data Platform (ADP) is a more open instance of the company’s security information event management (SIEM) software that employs an event broker developed by Elastic to make it simpler to integrate ArcSight with other applications and services.
+Travis Grandpre, director of product marketing for Micro Focus, says version 2.2 of ArcSight Data Platform (ADP) is a more open instance of the company’s security information event management (SIEM) software that employs an event broker.
+Among the first companies pledging to integrate with that event broker is Elastic, a provider of open source search and analytics software.

 “We’re going to make ArcSight available as a more modular set of services,” says Grandpre.